WinterWind33/fish-and-plants/README.md

 This repository holds the main software that runs inside the Raspberry PI that will control inputs and outputs.

+If you want to know more about the project, you can read a summary [here](docs/project/summary.md).

 ## Features

 ## Download